Analog dual classifier via a time-modulated neuromorphic metasurface: Time-modulated neuromorphic metasurface

 \subsection{Analytical model of a single waveguide}

-Consider a single-dimensional array of $r$ cells, each having a length $a$, forming a waveguide of length $ra$, as shown in Fig.~\ref{Fig3}b.
+Consider a single-dimensional array of $n$ cells, each having a length $a$, forming a waveguide of length $na$, as shown in Fig.~\ref{Fig4}c.
 The displacement field at both sides of the array can be defined as

-where the subscripts $l$ and $r$ refer to the left and right ends of the array, respectively, while $x_l=x$ and $x_r=x-ra$. $\smash{A_{1,2}^{[\omega^{\ast}]}}$ and $\smash{B_{1,2}^{[\omega^{\ast}]}}$ denote the amplitudes on either side of the waveguide for the frequency channel $\omega^{\ast}$ (i.e., $\omega^-$, $\omega$, or $\omega^+$).
+where the subscripts $l$ and $r$ refer to the left and right ends of the array, respectively, while $x_l=x$ and $x_r=x-na$. $\smash{A_{1,2}^{[\omega^{\ast}]}}$ and $\smash{B_{1,2}^{[\omega^{\ast}]}}$ denote the amplitudes on either side of the waveguide for the frequency channel $\omega^{\ast}$ (i.e., $\omega^-$, $\omega$, or $\omega^+$).
 Note that $\smash{\tilde{\kappa}^{[\omega^{\ast}]}}$ represents the wavenumber of the frequency channel $\omega^{\ast}$.
-The forces associated with forward and backward propagating waves are equal to $f^{[\omega^{\ast}]}=\mp\ii \omega^{\ast} z u$, with $z = \rho A c$ being the mechanical impedance, and $c = \sqrt{ E / [\rho(1-\nu^2)]}$ representing the longitudinal wave speed, where $E$, $\rho$, $\nu$, and $A$ are the elastic modulus, density, Poisson's ratio, and cross-sectional area of the slab.
+The forces associated with forward and backward propagating waves are equal to $f^{[\omega^{\ast}]}=\mp\ii \omega^{\ast} z u$, with $z = \rho A c$ being the mechanical impedance and $c = \sqrt{ E / [\rho(1-\nu^2)]}$ representing the longitudinal wave speed, where $E$, $\rho$, $\nu$, and $A$ are the elastic modulus, density, Poisson's ratio, and cross-sectional area of the slab.
 As a result, Eq.~(\ref{wave_prop}) can be cast in matrix form as follows:

-Right at the boundaries where $x = 0$ and $x = ra$, Eq.~(\ref{pre_M}) simplifies to
+Right at the boundaries where $x = 0$ and $x = na$, Eq.~(\ref{pre_M}) simplifies to

 where